6 Unmistakable Signs it’s Springtime in El Paso

 Spring has sprung, and so has the pollen count.
 While the trees and flowers look great; your nose and eyes, not so much.
 One doesn't appreciate breathing out of both nostrils until it suddenly gets taken away from you.

 That, plus do you know how hard it is to find an alcohol based drink that pairs well with Benadryl?
-The struggle is real, y'all.
+The struggle is real.

 The Mulberry tree is ubiquitous here in El Paso.